Fear of epidemic disaster as disease stalks Rohingya camps

 Toilets are being filled as fast as they are being built, forcing people to defecate wherever they can.

 “There are hundreds of people queued for the toilets.
-It’s a big problem, especially for the children,” Hasina Begum, an elderly Rohingya woman, told AFP.
+It’s a big problem, especially for the children,” Hasina Begum, an elderly Rohingya woman, said.

 “There are other toilets on the hillsides, but they’re basic pits.
 They’re filled up now, and stink, so nobody uses them.”